apache/arrow/docs/source/python/parquet.rst

 ------------------------------------------------

-The :class:`~.ParquetDataset` class accepts either a directory name or a list or file paths, and can discover and infer some common partition structures, such as those produced by Hive:
+The :class:`~.ParquetDataset` class accepts either a directory name or a list of file paths, and can discover and infer some common partition structures, such as those produced by Hive:

 .. code-block:: python